Hydropower projects are in place for long periods of time--40 years and often much more.

 NEHC’s systems are designed for entirely safe operation under all conditions.
 Water flow velocities at the intake are kept low ensuring safe recreational activities.
 The entire screw mechanism and all the flow channels are fenced and secured to ensure that no one can fall in to the turbine.
 Every aspect of the electronic monitoring and control system is designed to be ‘fail safe’ so that if a problem occurs the system will automatically shut down without the need for power or intervention.
 There are operational and safety sensors as well as river height sensors customized to each installation.

 NEHC sites require a “power house.”
 One of the first questions NEHC constituents want to know is, “What does it look like?”
 The answer parallels the engineering conversation: Each site is unique and requires good selection and design sensibility.
 The goal is to create a facility that is a good complement to what is around it.
-It will be part of the local landscape for a relatively long period of time, so it is important.
-The power houses are tailored to the local community: wood clapboard, stone and brick facing along with more standard external materials are considered in the context of the project costs and the local environment.
+It will be part of the local landscape.
+The power houses are tailored to mirror the local community or environment and historical landscape: clapboard, stone and brick facing along with more standard external materials are considered in the context of the project costs and the local environment.

 Dams and canal systems need repair.
 Fish need to migrate.
 NEHC is careful to evaluate the quality of dams that are promising for power generation.
 In some cases, these requirements may be beyond the company’s ability to repair and then build an economically viable generating facility.
 At other sites, there may be excellent reason to pursue both repairs and improvements prior to developing generation.
 Each site requires feasibility study to determine the course of action.